XRPLF/xrpl-dev-portal/content/concepts/issued-currencies/issued-currencies-overview.md

 There are other use cases for issued currencies in the XRP Ledger.
 For example, you can create an "Initial Coin Offering" (ICO) by issuing a fixed amount of currency to a secondary address, then "throwing away the key" to the issuer.

-**Warning:** ICOs may be [regulated as securities](https://www.sec.gov/oiea/investor-alerts-and-bulletins/ib_coinofferings) in the USA. <!-- SPELLING_IGNORE: icos -->
+**Warning:** ICOs may be [regulated as securities](https://www.sec.gov/oiea/investor-alerts-and-bulletins/ib_coinofferings) in the USA. <!-- SPELLING_IGNORE: ico, icos -->

-Ripple strongly recommends researching the relevant regulations before engaging in any financial service business.
+Be sure to research the relevant regulations before engaging in any financial service business.

 ## Issued Currency Usage